Frequently Asked Questions

 Yes, we all have emotional blockages.
 Memories from childhood lack mature perception, therefore, we often find that difficulties experienced as an adult are rooted in unresolved events experienced as a child.
 For many, the emotional patterns that cause emotional or physical dysfunction does not come from an abusive or obviously traumatic situation, rather from typical life experiences, which were not resolved appropriately.

-Forgiveness has been proven to lower blood pressure, eliminate chronic pain, lessen effects of physical and emotional pain.
+Forgiveness has been shown to improve physical and emotional well-being.
 Forgiveness acknowledges we cannot change the past and allows movement forward.
 It is the first and most important step in moving forward.
 It is a command from God.
 Forgiveness heals our soul.
 In many respects, forgiveness is about as Christian as it gets and choosing live-giving confessions with our words is an age-old biblical principle.
 Proverbs 18:21 says, “The tongue has the power of life and death, and those who love it will eat of its fruit.”
 Forgiveness is the greatest gift we all have to resolve emotional conflicts.
-Splankna protocols will help us know what to forgive and how to forgive.
+Splankna protocols are designed to help us know what to forgive and how to forgive.
 You are gently walked through each step.

 It is widely accepted that there are two types of forgiveness – Decisional and Emotional.
 At Holistic Emotional Therapy our focus is Emotional forgiveness.

 “Emotional forgiveness” involves replacing the negative emotions with positive feelings like compassion, sympathy, and empathy.
 Research shows that emotional forgiveness is where most health benefits lie.
 This type of forgiveness can reduce our stressful reaction to a transgression.
 This is important because stress is known to suppress your immune system and to increase your risk for cardiovascular issues.
 Emotional forgiveness also keeps us from ruminating over the wrong that was done to us and negative rumination is harmful.
-Negative rumination is associated with a number of mental health problems, including obsessive-compulsive disorder, anxiety, and depression.
+Negative rumination is associated with a number of mental health problems.

 “Decisional forgiveness” on the other hand involves deciding to forgive a personal offense and letting go of angry and resentful thoughts and feelings toward the person who has wronged you.
 Decisional forgiveness is more important in repairing and reconciling relationships.

 I rely on God’s direction and the science of the body – not what you feel like sharing in any given session.
-Feelings literally alter the electrical frequencies generated by the body, producing a nonverbal communication.
-Through muscle testing these emotional blockages are pinpointed so that in each session resolution occurs.
-Most all the talking resolves around forgiveness statements and replacing negative limiting beliefs with God’s truth.
+Feelings literally can alter the electrical frequencies generated by the body, producing a nonverbal communication.
+Through muscle testing these emotional blockages can be pinpointed so that in each session it’s possible for resolution to occur.
+Most all the talking revolves around forgiveness statements and replacing negative limiting beliefs with God’s truth.
 As Dr. Candace Pert said, “Your body is your subconscious mind and you can’t heal it by talk alone.”
 And Proverbs 20:5 states, “The purposes of a person’s heart are deep waters, but one who has insight draws them out.”

 That’s like asking, “How many times do I need to work out at the gym before I’ll be in shape?”
 The answer depends upon how out of shape you are.
-Similarly, how many sessions depend upon your goals, how many and what symptoms you suffer from.
-Therefore, there is no way to know how many sessions will be needed to attain the goals our clients specify in advance.
-The average is seven sessions but sometimes one or two will suffice.
+Similarly, how many sessions depend upon your goals, how many and what issues you are seeking to resolve.
+Therefore, there is no way to know how many sessions will be recommended in advance.
+While it’s not possible to provide any guarantees, we’ve observed that the average is seven sessions but sometimes one or two will suffice.

 Yes, and they generally love it.